gabrielw-ai/cpms-ext/README.md

 ## Requirements

-1. PHP 7.xx or higher
+1. PHP >8.xx
 2. httpd is required instead of NGINX since we are using `.htaccess` to manage routing easily.
 3. MariaDB
-4. Composer to install PHPSpreadsheet
+4. Support php extension to use all functionality of PHPSpreadsheet

 ## Project Structure